swastikgn/swastikgn.com/src/pages/about.md

 ---

 Hello!
-I’m Swastik, residing in Bangalore,India 🇮🇳.
+I’m Swastik, residing in Bangalore,India.
 I love reading, listening to music, and learning new things.